 Environmental education takes a holistic and objective approach to inspiring youth to one day make informed, responsible decisions regarding ecological issues.
-This method goes beyond your field trip to the Cradle of Forestry in America Heritage Site or any other environmental education facility.
-Your trip to the Cradle helps reinforce NC curriculum standards but the real impact begins when they reach kindergarten and ends on their high school graduation day.
+This method goes beyond the scope of your field trip to the Cradle of Forestry in America Heritage Site or any other environmental education facility.
+Your trip to the Cradle helps reinforce NC curriculum standards for your grade level, but the real impact is when we come together and create this environment for students as soon as they step into the hallways and until they leave them.
 Here we offer a few links for activities and classroom-friendly lessons you can do prior to and after your trip to Pisgah National Forest.

 Pre- / Post – Trip Lessons and Activities

 - Bee a Scientist Coloring Book (PreK-2)- This downloadable coloring book features a bee engaging in different types of science.

 - Every Kid in a Park Pass (Grade 4)- Work with your students to earn their EKiP pass that gets them and their families in for free to hundreds of public land use sites across the country!

 - Nature Science Investigator (Grades 4-8)- Introduces students to some of the scientists who work in outdoor environments.